-- If you get an interest-only mortgage, you can still switch to a repayment mortgage in the future, if you need to.
+- If you get an interest-only mortgage, you may be able to switch to a repayment mortgage in the future, if you need to and providing that you meet the lending criteria at the time.
 Just keep in mind that this will require some adjustments to fees and monthly repayments.

 How To Get An Interest-Only Mortgage

 Whilst many lenders are offering interest-only mortgages again, the affordability criteria for these mortgages have become increasingly strict.
 Whilst this criterion will differ depending on the lender, there are some things that you can do to improve your chances of getting approved for this type of mortgage.